Tips

 k9s

-Part of the involves installing .
+Part of the pre-event setup involves installing k9s.
 This is a great tool for keeping an eye on the tanks in your armada as well as investigating failed scenarios.
 If a scenario fails, you can use k9s to access the logs.

-The warnet auth command from the page automatically sets up your kubernetes context so that you can access your armada through k9s.
+The warnet auth command from the Let's start hacking! page automatically sets up your kubernetes context so that you can access your armada through k9s.

 To start k9s, all you have to do is open a new terminal tab and run: